SecretFoundation/docs/development/tools-and-libraries/secret-net/README.md

 * Exposes every possible query type.
 * Handles input/output encryption/decryption for Secret Contracts.
 * The SDK has a wallet built in and does not currently require / support external wallets.
-* Custom APIs / clients for specific smart contracts can be easily created (see packages for tokens / SNIP20 or NFT / SNIP721).
+* Custom APIs / clients for specific smart contracts can be easily created and the additional packages for tokens / SNIP20 or NFT / SNIP721 (see below) can serve as an example for this.

 ![](../../../.gitbook/assets/SecretNET.png)